-Opdualag (a combination of nivolumab and relatlimab) is used to treat certain types of melanoma (a type of skin cancer) that has spread to other parts of the body or cannot be removed by surgery.
+Opdualag (nivolumab + relatlimab) is an FDA-approved treatment for melanoma (a type of skin cancer) that has spread to other body parts or cannot be removed by surgery.
 It is approved for use in adults and children 12 years of age or older who weigh at least 40 kg.

 Opdualag is in a class of medications called immunotherapy.
 They work by activating your immune system to find and kill cancer cells.